Alcohol at Work: What HR Should Know

 The ADA may apply to people with alcoholism, but it does not require employers to excuse performance issues or misconduct – even if alcoholism causes those issues.

 At the same time, the general ADA duty to accommodate applies in cases where alcoholism qualifies as a disability.
 That means you need to be ready to evaluate whether an effective accommodation can be made.
-For help, check out 5 tips for accommodating employees with alcohol use disorders.
+For help, check out these five tips for accommodating employees with alcohol use disorders.

 2. Is alcoholism considered a serious health condition under the FMLA?